 Where did you grow up, and how did this influence your writing?

 I was a youth in the late 60’s in the UK, and what a time to have lived.
-For some people sex drugs and rock and roll are a cliche – for me it was a way of life.
-My love of really good, thought provoking lyrics in songs infuenced me firstly to write poetry, and secondly to learn to play guitar and write songs, and so I entered my demi-god-rock-guitarist stage of my life.
-Ive always loved creating, and performing – yes I have an ego, and its not a dirty word.
+For some people, sex, drugs, and rock and roll are a cliche – for me, it was a way of life.
+My love of really good thought-provoking song lyrics influenced me to write poetry and learn to play guitar and write songs, so I entered the demi-god-rock-guitarist stage of my life.
+I’ve always loved creating and performing – yes, I have an ego, and it’s not a dirty word.